nf-core/website/src/content/docs/contributing/adding_pipelines.md

 can also ping people from the nf-core core or maintainers team to review your pipeline code by `@`ing them.

+#### Releasing pipelines not compliant with nf-core standards

+In most cases, nf-core reviewers expect new pipeline releases to meet community standards.
+However, there are exceptional situations where a release may be made before full compliance is achieved.
+In such cases, at least two members of the core or maintainers team should agree that it's the right thing to do.
+These releases should be marked with a '-rc' suffix on the version numbers and labeled as a 'pre-release' during the GitHub release process.

 ### Making the release

 Once any requested changes have been made and the associated PR approved, you can go ahead